Water your plants with cooking water

 Boiling water instantly kills roots.
 Always let your water return to room temperature before watering.

-🎯 Rule #3: Aim for the ground, not the leaves
+🎯 Rule n°3: Aim for the soil, not the leaves

-Cooking water (especially pasta water) leaves unsightly white marks when it dries and can clog the pores of the leaves.
-Watering should be done precisely at the base of the plant.
+Cooking water (especially pasta water) leaves unsightly white marks when drying and can clog the pores of leaves.
+You must water precisely at the base.

 Surgical Precision

-Cooking water is valuable but messy for the foliage.
+Cooking water is precious but messy for foliage.
 To apply this fertilizer directly to the soil without splashing, you need the right tool.

-• 🎯 Fine Beak: Allows you to slip under the leaves to reach the ground.
+- 🎯 Fine Spout: Allows you to slip under the leaves to reach the soil.

 3. How to proceed in practice?

-Here's the ideal routine for adopting this eco-friendly practice:
+Here's the ideal routine to adopt this eco-friendly gesture:

-1. Cook without salt (you can add salt to your plate, it's healthier!).
+- Cook without salt (you'll salt on the plate, it's healthier!).

-2. Collect the water in a salad bowl or directly in your watering can (if it is metal).
+- Collect the water in a salad bowl or directly in your watering can (if it's metal).

 While it cools down...

-Leaving a pot of dirty water on the counter isn't very elegant.
+Leaving a pot of dirty water on the counter isn't very chic.
 Transfer your cooking water into our Golden Watering Can.
-It will patiently wait for the water to reach the right temperature, all while adding a decorative touch to your kitchen.
+It will patiently wait for the water to reach temperature, all while decorating your kitchen.

-4. What if I've added salt to my water?
+4. What if I salted my water?
 (The Weed Killer Tip)

 All is not lost!
-Boiling salt water is a total and powerful weed killer .
+Boiling salted water is a total weed killer and powerful.

-Never pour it on your plants.
-Instead, pour it (still boiling hot) on the weeds growing between the paving stones of your patio or in your gravel driveway.
-The thermal shock combined with the salt will kill even the most stubborn weeds, without the use of chemicals like glyphosate.
+NEVER pour it on your plants.
+Instead, pour it (still boiling) on weeds growing between your patio slabs or in your gravel driveway.
+The thermal shock + salt will get rid of the most stubborn weeds, without using chemical products like glyphosate.

 Cook, Water, Thrive

 Sustainable gardening starts in the kitchen.
-By adopting this simple habit, you save water and feed your plants for free.
+By adopting this simple habit, you save water and nourish your plants for free.

 To accompany this new virtuous routine, choose durable tools that will make you want to garden.